Nicanor Briones

-Nicanor 'Nikki' Miral Briones is a politician and is the current representative for the AGAP Partylist for the House of Representatives of the Philippines.
+Nicanor 'Nikki' Miral Briones (born September 23, 1959) is a politician and is the current representative for the AGAP Partylist for the House of Representatives of the Philippines.

 Career

 Politics

 Briones was a representative for the AGAP Partylist from 2007 to 2016, from which he was succeeded by Rep. Rico Geron.

 In 2012, election watchdog Kontra Daya criticized AGAP, saying Briones was not part of the farmer sector and was, in fact, the owner of a large security firm.

 In July 2013, Briones was picked to be the leader of the third-largest political bloc in the Philippine House of Representatives, consisting of 34 members.

 In 2016, Briones ran for governor of Batangas under PDP-Laban but lost.

 In 2022, Briones was among the nominees of the AGAP Partylist, which gained one seat, he was later picked to be the representative of the partylist.

 In August 2025, along with APEC Partylist representative Sergio Dagooc, Briones became viral on social media after he was caught by an unknown photographer watching a video of sabong during then incumbent president Bongbong Marcos's 2025 State of the Nation Address.
 Briones insists that he does not participate in cockfighting or gambling in any form, and said that this was an attempt by alleged "smugglers" to destroy his image.
 As a result of this incident, Briones lost his seat in the Commission on Appointments as a member of the 12-seated minority bloc and was replaced by LPGMA Partylist representative Allan Ty.